Scattering in Black Hole Backgrounds and Higher-Spin Amplitudes: Part I: A classical Wave-Particle duality and the eikonal in Kerr

 \subsection{Towards observables from the spinning eikonal phase}

 In the spinless (Schwarzschild) case we have seen that the QFT eikonal phase leads to observables such as the scattering angle $\theta$ and the time delay $\Delta t$.
-We now extend this correspondence to the spinning case.
+We now extend this correspondence to the spinning case, as well as to higher loop cases for the case of scalar black holes.

 In the spinning case, the definition of the scattering angle must be supplemented since classical dynamics do not take place on a plane.
 Instead, we have two different angular deviations corresponding to polar $\Delta \theta$ and azimuthal $\Delta \phi$ coordinates.
 Interestingly, both deviations can be encoded in the phases and can be obtained from the Teukolsky equation or from the QFT eikonal.